Skip to main content

 init Initialize a Fungi configuration, and generate a keypair

-daemon Start a Fungi daemon
+daemon Start a Fungi daemon or relay-server

 info Show daemon information